ChrisCodesThings/expand-css-hex-color/README.md

 ## Description

 Expands a CSS hex color code.
 If the string passed is already a long form color code, the color is returned unmodified.
 If a short form color code is passed, the long form of the color is returned.

+The alpha value FF is appended if no alpha is present.

 Example hex color codes:
 ```